omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - need to download itertools and use its chain function to combine querysets
   - may not need to do this since I modified WorkoutInstance to be for workouts and strength workouts
   - can use if instance.workout or if instance.strength_workout to diferentiate in templates etc.
+  - may need this for workout_list view for combininb both types of workout models
 - now that strength workouts are added. need to include them in profile list of workouts
   - also have to change user_page.html as they don't have all the same options
 - need to create strengthWorkoutInstance model just like WorkoutInstance model